StephanieRuthJones/react-crud-frontend/README.md

 Keep in mind: Not all apps need to hold state in App.js.
 An app's unique component structure dictates where the single source of truth should live.

-In larger apps, state management tools such as Redux are used as state containers.
+In larger apps, state management tools such as Redux are often used as state containers.

 </p>
 </details>